dmdin/Starlette-Alice/README.md

 $ now
 ```
 If you run firstly, you will have to login via the email confirmation and create a project.
 Repeat the same steps with public link and your skill settings as with ngrok.
+Thats all, so Alice got another useful skill!